Brazilian Cunha wins women's 5K open water at world titles

 All 54 starters completed Wednesday's race.

-The open water races continue Thursday with the 5-kilometer team relay.
-The 25-kilometer races for men and women, also non-Olympic events, conclude the open-water program on Friday.
+The open water races continue Thursday with the 5-kilometre team relay.
+The 25-kilometre races for men and women, also non-Olympic events, conclude the open-water program on Friday.